gpdoud/sort-pipe/README.md

 ## In closing

-If you use the pipes, I hope they make your application a little better.
+If you use the pipe, I hope it makes your application a little better.
 Feel free to send me an email telling me how you're using it.

 Greg